The Cellular Potts Model on Disordered Lattices: Results

 Lastly, we calculated the circularity of the Voronoi-generated polygons for our model tissues.
-Figure~\ref{fgr:cV_mode_irr}a shows the distribution of $C_V$ of the cells on the disordered lattice, for two values of $\alpha$ already considered in Fig.~\ref{fgr:q_V_N_star_dist_ex}.
-It turns out that the distributions of $C_V$ for all the values of $\alpha$ studied here are unimodal, unlike those of $q_V$,~\textit{e.g.}, see figures~\ref{fgr:cV_mode_irr} and S6.
-We also observe from our data that at the transition point, the mode of the distribution of $C_{V}$ matches with the circularity of a regular pentagon, which we identify with $C(5)$.
-This relation is shown in Fig.~\ref{fgr:cV_mode_irr}b for the disordered lattice, where we show the long-time MSD exponent $\beta$ as a function of the departure of the mode from the pentagonal value,~\textit{i.e.}, $\mathrm{mode}(C_{V}) - C(5)$.
-It should be noted that the mode data presented here is complementary to the transition based on $n^{\ast}$ for the isoperimetric quotient.
-Circularity compares the area with moment of inertia, rather than the perimeter.
+Figure~\ref{fgr:cV_mode_irr}a shows the distribution of $C_{\mathrm{V}}$ of the cells on the disordered lattice, for two values of $\alpha$ already considered in Fig.~\ref{fgr:q_V_N_star_dist_ex}.
+It turns out that the distributions of $C_{\mathrm{V}}$ for all the values of $\alpha$ studied here are unimodal, unlike those of $q_{\mathrm{V}}$,~\textit{e.g.}, see Figs.~\ref{fgr:cV_mode_irr} and~S7.
+We also observe from our data that at the transition point, the mode of the distribution of $C_{\mathrm{V}}$ almost matches with the circularity of a regular pentagon, which we identify with $C(5)$.
+If we apply the same strategy as we did to calculate $n^\ast$ from $q_{\mathrm{V}}$, to calculate $n^\circ$ from $C_{\rm{V}}$, the mode of the distribution lies around $n^\circ \approx 5.1$.
+This relation is shown in Fig.~\ref{fgr:cV_mode_irr}b for the disordered lattice, where we calculated $D_{\rm{eff}}$ for the long-time diffusive regime, as a function of the departure of the mode from the pentagonal value,~\textit{i.e.}, $\mathrm{mode}(C_{\mathrm{V}}) - C(5)$.
+Clearly, the value $C(5)$ is an excellent estimator for the phase transition.
+Lastly, it should be reemphasized that circularity compares the area with moment of inertia.
+This gives it an advantage over the isoperimetric quotient, which depends on perimeter length.